 CENTRAL ENGLAND: Mike Wheeler's concert reviews from Nottingham and Derbyshire feature high profile artists on the UK circuit - often quite early on their tours.

 VIDEO PODCAST: John Dante Prevedini leads a discussion about Youth Involvement in Classical Music - this specially extended illustrated feature includes contributions from Christopher Morley, Gerald Fenech, Halida Dinova, Patricia Spencer and Roderic Dunnett.

-A British composer of today with an unusual musical stance is John Kenneth Tavener (not to be confused with his ancestor, the fourteenth century composer with a similar name, John Taverner).
+A British composer with an unusual musical stance was John Kenneth Tavener (not to be confused with his ancestor, the fourteenth century composer with a similar name, John Taverner).

-He was born in Wembley, London on 28 January 1944 and has gradually become separated from mainstream composers by his concern with the spiritual and a music directed towards its expression.
-His stature within the musical community has been rewarded by a British knighthood.
+He was born in Wembley, London on 28 January 1944 and gradually became separated from mainstream composers by his concern with the spiritual and a music directed towards its expression.
+His stature within the musical community was rewarded by a British knighthood.

 John Tavener died at his home in Dorset on 12 November 2013, aged sixty-nine.

 Ensemble.
 Nicely Contrasted - Mike Wheeler listens to Christmas music from Derby Bach Choir, Derventio Brass and Old Vicarage School Choir

 CD Spotlight.
 An Integral Part of Christmas - Carols from the SWR Vokal Ensemble, heard by Gerald Fenech. '... beautifully shaped and vocally refined and the voices come across clear and resonant.'